dotmpe/script-mpe/vcflow.rst

 For example, a correct setup may be able to rebase (certain) commits and prevent merges.
 Maybe improved checks in hooks can be provided to improve consistency.
 Etc.

-..

-    NOTE: The setup is generic, but for certain functions may be missing still.
-    Only GIT is supported.